 5) Transformed into microservices - the transformation of existing monolithic applications or building new greenfield applications.

-It is important to emphasis again, that you can start and stop at any of these stages, you are not compelled to moved to the next stage.
+It is important to emphasize again that you can start and stop at any of these stages.
+You are not compelled to progress to the next stage.
 Let's now look at examples for each of these stages.

-Lift and Shift - large numbers of companies are lifting and shifting existing monolithic applications into containers to for two reasons;
+Lift and Shift - large numbers of companies are lifting and shifting existing monolithic applications into containers for two reasons;

 - Cost reduction either due to consolidation and removal of existing hardware or running applications at higher density.

 - Consistent deployment contract between development and operations.

 Cost reductions are understandable and within Microsoft large numbers of existing applications are being containerized simply to millions of dollars.
 Consistent deployment is harder to evaluate, but equally as important.
 It says that developers can still be free to choose the technology that suites them, however the operations will only accept a single way to deploy and manage these applications.
 It alleviates the operations from having to deal with the complexity of many different technologies or forcing developers to only choose certain ones.
 Essentially every application is containerized into self-contained deployment images.